rmngp/apidocs/source/index.md

   * `url`: The url.
 * `photographer`: Photographer who has taken this picture
 * `source`: Source of this image, can be museum, institution, etc…
+* `default`: Boolean, true if this is the main work image.

 > Example